stephenberry/glaze/README.md

 Glaze builds with clang and MSVC compilers.
 Currently it doesn't build with gcc because of std::declval issues ([see issue #7](https://github.com/stephenberry/glaze/issues/7#issue-1409706710)).

+*Currently clang performs better at writing because of MSVC compiler errors that we have to avoid.*

 ### Example

 ```c++